-Today we announce the sale of Leyanna, one of two new exclusive offerings of Angela's new sisters this week.
-Leyanna's sister is still available and her name is Leonarda.
-You simply must take a look at her.
-Angela has done a wonderful job of creating these two sisters.
-From now to May 31, 2014 we are offering Leonarda at a special price of $1,699.00.
+Today we announce the arrival of Anne and Meliza, two new exclusive offerings of Angela.
+You simply must take a look at them.
+Angela has done a wonderful job of creating these two girls.
+From now to May 31, 2015 we are offering Leonarda at a special price of $1,799.00.
 Click on their buttons on the left to see wonderful pictures.

-For a limited time we have Barack and Viola Lisa on special for an addition special discount of $150.00 making them only $1,549.00!
+For a limited time we have Barack on special for an addition special discount of $150.00 making them only $1,549.00!
 Take advantage of this special discount for your next child!

 Remember, if you missed out on one of Angela's girl or boy, don't despair, just call Ann.
 As long as the head sculpt is available, Ann can work with you to design exactly the girl you want!
 So call today a special order you very own Angela Sutter girl or boy!
 Don't delay, call Ann today!

 If you want to be notified of the next Angela Sutter girls available, just email or call Ann today and it will be done!
 Call Ann if you would like to have a special preview of new dolls before they are shown to anyone else!

 New: The Sold Gallery showing all the Angela Sutter girls we have sold.
 Take a peek!

 April 21, 2011: Hi Ann and Randy, Aura Sutter has arrived safe and sound and I am in awe (excuse the pun).
 Really think she is amazing and never thought I would love a vinyl as much as my Sinami Himmie but do love Aura just as much.
 Thank you very much for your patience and layaway during the past year.
 Talk again soon, T.M.
 Australia.